 Once you have your keep pile, set it aside and tackle the giveaway and toss piles first.
-If you know of a friend, sibling, cousin or another worthy person, who might want the things you're giving away, ask if they can use it.
-Chances are you'll find a good home.
-If not, maybe check with a neighbor or friend or your parents to see if anyone is planning a summer garage sale or have one your own.
+If you know of a friend, sibling, cousin, or another worthy person who might want the things you're giving away, ask if they can use it.
+Chances are you'll find a good home for your once-loved things.
+If not, maybe check with a neighbor, friend, or your parents to see if anyone is planning a summer garage sale—or have one your own.
 Garage sales are a great way to make some extra cash while clearing out the clutter.

 Plan for 3 to 6 Months

-Because you're moving far away and might not be back for a while, try to think about what you'll need for the next three to six months.
-Think seasons.
+Try to think about what you'll need at school for the next three to six months—think seasons.
 What are the essential clothing pieces you'll need in the fall and what can carry you through to the winter if you plan on staying away from home longer?
-And think of packing only essential pieces, like a coat, boots, a couple of pairs of shoes, etc. Don't take every jacket or coat you own, rather pair down as much as possible.
+Think of packing only essential pieces, like a coat, boots, a couple of pairs of shoes, etc. Don't take every jacket or coat you own, rather, pair down as much as possible.

 If it helps, divide your clothes by season.
 You'll probably find that your fall clothes can substitute for spring quite easily depending on where you'll be studying and the local climate.
-And don't take it if you aren't sure you'll wear it that much.
-Again, think essentials, not "maybes."
+Don't take it if you aren't sure you'll wear it that much; again, think essentials, not "maybes."

-Don't stock up on school supplies at home only to have to move them with you.
+Don't stock up on school supplies at home that you'll only have to move with you.
 Plan to buy some of your essentials at your new location, especially items that are easy to find.
-In addition to school supplies, rethink whether you want to pack all your toiletries (shampoo, soap, etc.).
+In addition to school supplies, rethink whether you want to pack all your toiletries (e.g., shampoo, soap, etc.).
 Toiletries can be heavy and bulky.
-It might be better to go shopping after you arrive.
-More fun, too, and a great way to get to know your new city or town.
+It might be better to go shopping after you arrive and it will be more fun, too, and a great way to get to know your new city or town.

 Textbooks should also be purchased at your new school.
 Try not to take books with you.
 You'll have access to libraries, bookstores, and textbook shops where you're going.

-The stuff that you aren't packing for immediate use set it aside to be shipped later.
+Set aside the stuff that you aren't packing for immediate to be shipped later.
 If you have time, you can even prepare it for shipping.
 Box it up and leave instructions for your parents or friends to send at a later date.
 You can also decide how best to ship your things to your new home, so you're not leaving this decision to the last minute.